amberitas17/profile-card-component-react-native/README.md

 # profile-card-component-react-native

 Profile Card Component React Native using Expo

+(based on the Frontend Mentor Profile Card Component)

+for web version, I have created HTML/CSS code for this: https://www.frontendmentor.io/solutions/profile-card-component-using-frontend-mentor-jgG8SztaI

 Installation:
 1. Clone this repo